 IOI has prepared this report based on national and global standards.
-Malaysia, and core businesses, including IOI Plantation (estates and mills), and Resource-Based Manufacturing refineries ("IOI Refinery"), and IOI This report contains the Group's sustainability management approach, performance data, as well as risks and opportunities for our identified Oleochemical Industries Berhad ("IOI Oleo") operation activities in Environment, Social, and Governance/Economic material matters for Malaysia, Indonesia, and Germany.
-This report excludes IOI Group Sales the reporting period of 1 July 2022 to 30 June 2023, in line with IOI's 2023 Offices and the Group's 30%-owned associate company, Bunge Loders financial year ("FY2023").
-We publish our Sustainability Report 2023 Croklaan (formerly known as IOI Loders Croklaan). together with the Annual Report 2023 as part of Integrated Reporting.
-This Integrated Report is published annually, whereby the most recent This report is intended to be read together with our Annual Report 2023. publication was in September 2022.
-There are no significant changes Throughout this report, there are sustainability-related disclosures that are to IOI's size or supply chain during this reporting, and any changes in also or would be referred to in our website. structure and ownership can be found in Annual Report 2023.
+This report contains the Group's sustainability management approach, performance data, as well as risks and opportunities for our identified Environment, Social, and Governance/Economic material matters for the reporting period of 1 July 2022 to 30 June 2023, in line with IOI's 2023 financial year ("FY2023").
+We publish our Sustainability Report 2023 together with the Annual Report 2023 as part of Integrated Reporting.
+This Integrated Report is published annually, whereby the most recent publication was in September 2022.
+There are no significant changes to IOI's size or supply chain during this reporting, and any changes in structure and ownership can be found in Annual Report 2023.

-The report was prepared with reference to the Bursa Malaysia Sustainability Reporting Guide (3rd Edition), which sets out the sustainability-related This report has been reviewed by our Group Head of Sustainability, disclosure obligations prescribed in the Main Market Listing Requirements approved by the Group Managing Director and Chief Executive, of Bursa Malaysia Berhad and reporting framework recommendations. and presented to the IOI Board Sustainability Committee.
-In further In line with Bursa Malaysia's recommendations, this report has been strengthening the credibility of the Sustainability Statement, Internal prepared in accordance with the Global Reporting Initiative Sustainability Audit has carried out a review to obtain a reasonable assurance of the process and internal controls for collating and reporting of the various Reporting Standards ("GRI") 2021 and GRI 13: Agriculture Aquaculture environmental and social indicators.
-The scope of the review includes and Fishing Sectors 2022.
+The report was prepared with reference to the Bursa Malaysia Sustainability Reporting Guide (3rd Edition), which sets out the sustainability-related disclosure obligations prescribed in the Main Market Listing Requirements of Bursa Malaysia Berhad and reporting framework recommendations.
+In line with Bursa Malaysia's recommendations, this report has been prepared in accordance with the Global Reporting Initiative Sustainability Reporting Standards ("GRI") 2021 and GRI 13: Agriculture Aquaculture and Fishing Sectors 2022.
 This report also adopts the content elements of the International Integrated Reporting Framework.
-Additionally, we various business divisions and companies of the Group. continue to report our climate-related disclosures in line with the TCFD recommendations, with reference to International Sustainability Standards In connection with the audit of the financial statements of IOI Group contained in the financial section of IOI Corporation Berhad's Board ("ISSB") standards.
+Additionally, we continue to report our climate-related disclosures in line with the TCFD recommendations, with reference to International Sustainability Standards Board ("ISSB") standards.
 This year's report is also in reference to the Accountability Framework Initiative ("AFI").
-Annual Report 2023, BDO PLT, the external auditors, have read the other information in accordance with ISA 720 (revised) The Auditor's Information and figures reported represent the latest available data as of Responsibilities Relating to Other Information.

-the reporting period unless noted upon in the text.
-In some instances, information and data stated in this report may differ from other reportings, While we have not engaged in third-party assurance for the information such as the Roundtable on Sustainable Palm Oil's ("RSPO") Annual in this report, we believe that our multiple certification audits, including Communication of Progress ("ACOP"), because of different reporting but not limited to RSPO, Malaysian Sustainable Palm Oil ("MSPO"), and periods (yearly assessment period from January 2022 to December 2022).
-ISO-related assurance audits, have lent credibility to the performance Where noted upon, such data and information have been used in this data we present to our stakeholders.
-Nevertheless, we endeavour to report.
-In some cases, figures reported in previous years' Sustainability continuously improve our reporting disclosures, to be transparent Reports are restated in correspondence with improvements made to our regarding our operations, and consider expanding further our scope of data collection and analysis. assurance to engage external assurance in alignment with our commitment of building trust by being transparent.
+Information and figures reported represent the latest available data as of the reporting period unless noted upon in the text.
+In some instances, information and data stated in this report may differ from other reportings, such as the Roundtable on Sustainable Palm Oil's ("RSPO") Annual Communication of Progress ("ACOP"), because of different reporting periods (yearly assessment period from January 2022 to December 2022).
+Where noted upon, such data and information have been used in this report.
+In some cases, figures reported in previous years' Sustainability Reports are restated in correspondence with improvements made to our data collection and analysis.